Iktomist/diatessaron/README.md

 I do, however, wish Sei Shonagon had written it.

+That is to say, for as ecstatic as its language is, sometimes it feels a bit overly-linearistic.
+A somewhat whimsical writer like Ms. Sei would have created something above and beyond the canonical four.

+I'd memorize it, for sure.
+I'm sure my oration in any language would improve.
+It's very clear from the pauses that this version of the gospels was primarily seen as a read-aloud book for church services, otherwise knows as a lectionary.

+I'm pretty sure it was meant to be read according to a yearly cycle, probably the same yearly cycle used to read the Carshun.

-I didn't mark the verses; I explored the poeticism of the pauses.
+I didn't mark the verses; I explored the poeticism of the pauses, such as:

-Here's some sample translating of a few quotations from manu.txt:

 والحمد من الله الواحد لا تلتمسون